ShouwangH/nyc-political-maps/README.md

 ### Roadmap / Data Plan

 Legistar’s NYC tenant does not currently expose modern (2020s) council roll calls via the public API.
-For the demo we surface the most recent accessible records, but the next phase will pivot to the open dataset maintained by [Jehiah Czebotar](https://github.com/jehiah/intro.nyc).
+For the demo we surface the most recent accessible records from the cached snapshot maintained by [Jehiah Czebotar](https://github.com/jehiah/nyc_legislation).
 We appreciate their work making recent council votes accessible.

 As part of that pivot we expect to introduce a lightweight persistence layer sooner than planned—polling GitHub on every request is wasteful, and neither the maintainer nor our API budget should bear that cost.
 Phase 2 will explore: